US-China trade deal hopes lift stocks on Wall Street

 The Nasdaq could also potentially beat its record of 8,486.09, which it set on Tuesday.

-BUFFETT BUMP: Luxury retailer RH rose 5.4% and energy company Occidental Petroleum gained 3% after Warren Buffett’s company disclosed that it had picked up shares on both companies.
+BUFFETT BUMP: Luxury retailer RH rose 6.2% and energy company Occidental Petroleum gained 3% after Warren Buffett’s company disclosed that it had picked up shares of both companies.